fdietze/sqlc-gen-from-template/templates/readme.md

 # Languages and Database Libraries

-To use a template, copy the respective file into your repo, set it in the `sqlc.yaml` and commit it.
+To use a template, copy the respective file into your repo, set it in the `sqlc.yaml` and commit it along with the generated code.
 Don't hesitate to adjust it to your needs.
 Every project has different requirements.
+Commiting the template and the generated code allows to to see diffs once you change the template or add new queries.

 If you come up with a template for a new language or database library, please contribute it, even if it is not perfect.
 It might be a good starting point for someone else.